ShenMian/sokoban-rs/docs/solver.md

 Supports visualizing the automatic solution process.
 This feature can be used to intuitively view the working status of the solver.

-- Displays the optimal state obtained by the current solver.
+- Display the best state found by the solver.
-- Display the lower bound as a heat map.
+- Display the lower bounds as a heat map.

 <p align="center"><img src="assets/solver_visualization.png" width=70%></p>